 You can find our supporting documents for applicants and grantees below for information.

-This is our Standard Grant Agreement.
+This is our Standard Grant Agreement (updated in March 2020).

 A standard template Elrha Letter sent to successful applicants

 Frequently asked questions by prospective grantees from the Due Diligence and Contracting stage.

 Our Incident Prevention and Management Policy to support all those we work with, and which all grantees must adhere to.